-A four-door sedan with the look of a Bentley, the 2019 Chrysler 300 Touring model, with available all-wheel drive and 8-speed automatic transmission, is a new American classic.
+A four-door sedan with the look of a Bentley, the new 2020 Chrysler 300 Touring model, with available all-wheel drive and 8-speed automatic transmission, is a new American classic.
 Powerful, stylish and spacious, it’s built both to turn heads and provide one of the most luxurious rides on the road.

 According to Edmunds, “It earns high marks for ease of entry and exit, a solid driving position, straightforward controls, and copious passenger space.
 A big trunk, split-and-folding rear seat, plenty of storage space and expansive rear-seat room make the 300, not just an excellent car for carrying passengers but also for cargo.”

-The Chrysler 300 Touring, on display now at Lithia Chrysler Jeep Dodge of Klamath Fall, is also a solid value and was a finalist for the US News Best Large Car for the Money in 2019.
+The Chrysler 300 Touring, on display now at Lithia Chrysler Jeep Dodge of Klamath Fall, is also a solid value and was a finalist for the US News Best Large Car for the money.
 The entry model begins at around $29,500 and the fully loaded 300C, which also has an optional sunroof, runs a bit more than $41,000.